goodcodebadcode/blog/content/posts/hello-world.md

 ---
-title: "Hello World"
+title: Hello World
-date: 2021-01-16T20:46:03+00:00
+date: 2021-01-16T20:46:03.000+00:00
-draft: true
-aliases: ["/hello-world"]
+aliases:
+- "/hello-world"
 hideMeta: false
 disableShare: false
 cover:
   image: "/posts/images/writing_pad_with_coffee.jpg"
-    alt: "Image for post cover"
+  alt: Image for post cover
-    caption: "Photo by Andrew Neel on Unsplash"
+  caption: Photo by Andrew Neel on Unsplash
   relative: false
 comments: true
+draft: true

 ---
 This blog is a repository of knowledge gained, lessons learned and experiences from the front line of software development over the last fifteen years.

 Written by David, technical architect and principal software engineer.